 Second, corporate money in politics and corporate influence in policymaking go hand in hand.
-The influence of corporate contributions and lobbying efforts on political campaigns and policymaking processes is a hotly debated topic and not just in scholarly circles.
+The influence of corporate contributions and lobbying efforts on political campaigns and policymaking processes is a hot button issue.
 The substantial financial resources at the disposal of corporations can potentially distort the democratic decision-making process, favoring the interests of those with significant financial power over the broader public interest.
 In this regard, the concept of "supercitizens" introduced by Masconale and Sepe inserts another layer to the normative analysis.
-It highlights the increasing influence of corporations to select areas of intervention-this is a game ordinary individual citizens play in a much lower league.
+It highlights the increasing influence of corporations to pick and choose areas of policy intervention-a game ordinary individual citizens play in much lower leagues.
 This power asymmetry can undermine democratic foundations and potentially diminish the ability of ordinary citizens to shape public policy outcomes.

 Finally, delegating too much to corporations while giving up on traditional politics requires careful consideration.
-If corporations increasingly take on roles traditionally reserved for government bodies, accountability, and transparency mechanisms, which are inherent to democratic governance, might be eroded.368
+If corporations increasingly take on roles traditionally reserved for government bodies, accountability, and transparency mechanisms, which are inherent to democratic governance, might be eroded.
+The ensuing Part V, which analyzes the trade-offs associated with corporate governing, delves deeply into this issue.